acedesci/encode-attend-navigate/README.md

 ### Neural Decoder
   <img align="left" img src="./GitImg/Decoder.png" height="120">

-  Similar to [Bello & al., 2016], our Neural Decoder uses a Pointer (cite paper) to effectively point to a city given a trajectory.
+  Similar to [Bello & al., 2016](http://arxiv.org/abs/1611.09940), our Neural Decoder uses a [Pointer](http://papers.nips.cc/paper/5866-pointer-networks) to effectively point to a city given a trajectory.
 Our model however explicity forgets after K steps, dispensing with LSTM networks. <br/><br/><br/>

 ### Local Search
-We use a simple 2-OPT post-processing to clean best sampled tours during test time.
+We use a simple [2-OPT](https://en.wikipedia.org/wiki/2-opt) post-processing to clean best sampled tours during test time.
 One contribution we would like to emphasize here is that simple heuristics can be used in conjunction with Deep Reinforcement Learning, shedding light on interesting hybridization between Artificial Intelligence (AI) & Operations Research (OR).

 ## Results

 ![tsp100](./GitImg/TSP100.png)

-We evaluate on TSP100 our model pre-trained on TSP50 and the results show that that it performs relatively well even though the model was not trained directly on the same instance size as in [Bello & al, 2016].
+We evaluate on TSP100 our model pre-trained on TSP50 and the results show that that it performs relatively well even though the model was not trained directly on the same instance size as in [Bello & al, 2016](http://arxiv.org/abs/1611.09940).

-## Acknowledgments
+## Acknowledgments (ref links)
 I would like to thank: <br/>
 - Ecole Polytechnique (l'X), Polytechnique Montreal and CIRRELT for financial & logistic support <br/>
 - Element AI for hosting weekly meetings <br/>